Silo (TV series): Development

-The project's development was announced as a feature film at 20th Century Fox, which entered negotiations to acquire the self-published e-book Wool by Hugh Howey on May 11, 2012.
+The project's development was originally announced as a feature film at 20th Century Fox, which entered negotiations to acquire the self-published e-book Wool by Hugh Howey on May 11, 2012.
 Five days later, 20th Century Fox acquired the rights, with Ridley Scott and Steven Zaillian among those attached to produce.
 On November 28, it was announced that J Blakeson was in negotiations to write and direct.
 It was then announced on June 5, 2015, that Nicole Perlman would rewrite the screenplay, with Blakeson no longer involved in the project.
 The film was ultimately shelved as a result of the acquisition of 21st Century Fox by Disney.

 By July 30, 2018, a new iteration of the project was in development for television at AMC, with LaToya Morgan attached to write under her overall deal at AMC Studios.
 The series eventually moved to Apple TV+ on May 20, 2021, receiving an order for ten episodes.
 Graham Yost replaced Morgan as creator and writer, marking his third series at Apple TV+ under his overall deal with the network.
 Morten Tyldum was also attached to direct and executive produce, with Yost as showrunner.

-The show was renewed for a second season in June 2023.
+Silo was renewed for a second season in June 2023.
 In April 2024, Rebecca Ferguson stated in an interview that they are looking to shoot seasons 3 and 4 back-to-back, which would end the series.
-On December 16, 2024, the series was renewed for a third and a fourth season, with it set to conclude with the latter.
+On December 16, 2024, the series was renewed for both a third and a fourth, final season.

 Writing

 Alongside Yost, Jessica Blaire, Cassie Pappas, Ingrid Escajeda, Remi Aubuchon, Aric Avelino, Jeffery Wang, Lekethia Dalcoe, and Fred Golan served as writers for the first season; Sal Calleros, Jenny DeArmitt-Stran, and Katherine DiSavino joined for the second season; and Shelley Birse joined for the third.

+According to Yost, the first and second seasons adapt the first book, Wool, the third season adapts the second book, Shift, and the fourth season adapts the third book in the trilogy, Dust.